randomwalker-io/random_walker/development.md

 |--- Inspiration - A blog like sharing functionality to inspire adventure
 |--- Social Platform
 |--- Trip Planner
+|--- OSM Contribution
+|--- How You Change the World
+|--- Lottery
 ```

 The application should be as light and fast as possible as travellers